PuppetMasterHex/gd_untitled1/battle_system.md

 # Battle system

+One or more Players fight versus one or more Enemies, Player versus Player is also possible.
 Generally turn based.
+Players and some enemies may have multiple turns per round.
 All turns are planned before executing the first turn.
 At the first turn it is possible to use instant abilities (Flash Heal, Instant Strike etc.).
 Combat actions are executed in their [priority order](#priorities).